Modern Slavery Statement

 Our Operating Model

-We operate from an extensive UK-based network of 33 depots, collecting and delivering to a predominantly business-to-business customer-base.
-The vast majority of our collections and deliveries are completed before 12pm, with an overnight operation servicing our trunking and sort operation, requiring a dedicated work team of both full-time and contract shift workers.
+We conduct our business via a network of 33 UK-based operating depots and two office facilities, including our head office in Sheffield.
+Our service is the collection and delivery of IDW freight to a consumer base made up of both business-to-business and business-to-consumer customers.
+The vast majority of our collections and deliveries are completed before midday, with an overnight operation servicing our trunking and sort operation, requiring a dedicated work team of both full-time and contract shift workers.

 Our supply chains are mainly made up of the following:

-- The provision of staffing and agency workers, workwear and consumables;
+- suppliers of temporary agency workers, personal protective equipment workwear and consumables;

-- A range of third-party suppliers providing digital services and solutions, both for internal and external use;
+- third-party suppliers of digital services and solutions, both for internal and external use;

-- Contracted maintenance services, including the provision of cleaning, general building maintenance and vehicle supply and upkeep.
+- contracted facilities maintenance services, including the provision of cleaning, general building maintenance and vehicle supply and upkeep.

 Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.